digitaldias/techcasestudies/_posts/2016-10-31-CostaCorp.md

 10. Azure Functions sends messages based on the min and max pH levels to Twilio.

-11. Phalert messages are then sent to the grower's mobile phone.
+11. pH alert messages are then sent to the grower's mobile phone.

 The final output sent to the mobile phone is shown in the following screenshot.